LeilaAlizadehSaravi/ideas/msc/optimization-based-bicycle-design.rst

 ..
 [Moore2020] J. K. Moore and M. Hubbard, “Expanded Optimization for Discovering Optimal Lateral Handling Bicycles,” Padua, Italy, 2019, p.
 12,
    doi: 10.6084/m9.figshare.9942938.v1.
+..
+[Paudel2020] M. Paudel and F. F. Yap, “Development of an improved design methodology and front steering design guideline for small-wheel bicycles for better stability and performance,” Proceedings of the Institution of Mechanical Engineers, Part P: Journal of Sports Engineering and Technology, vol. 234, no.  3, pp. 227–244, Sep.
+2020, doi: 10.1177/1754337120919608.

 See Also
 ========

-- Lab research page on optimal handling bicycles: https://mechmotum.github.io/optimal-handling-bicycles.html
+- `Lab research page on optimal handling bicycles <https://mechmotum.github.io/research/optimal-handling-bicycle.html>`_

 How to Apply
 ============

-Send an email to j.k.moore@tudelft.nl with an approximately half-page motivation letter explaining why you want to work on this project and in the Bicycle Lab along with your current resume/C.V.
+Send an email to j.k.moore@tudelft.nl with the title of the project in the subject line.
+Include an approximately half-page motivation letter explaining why you want to work in the Bicycle Lab on this project along with your current resume or C.V.